AGuerand/Joute-Verbale/README.md

-# Python
+# Verbal Jousting

-Joute verbale
+School project at Paris Ynov Campus.

-Créé par Correia Simon et Guerand Anthony
+Created by Correia Simon and Guerand Anthony

-Le but du jeux est de créer des insultes avec des mots tirés aleatoirement

-Attention ! : Le jeux n'est absolument pas balance
+A game where you create the best insults to win from a hard-coded dictionary.